shandlermason/HW4/README.md

 NCSU CSC-510 SWE

 ## HW 4
-Add all the bling from HW1.
+Added all the bling from HW1.
 Also, add post-commit hooks to auto run all the test cases, the code coverage checks (if your language supports then), and the documentation generators.

 ## Contributors:
 1. <a href="https://github.com/rohitgeddam" target="_blank">Rohit Geddam</a>